 - Tournament entry fee

 - Disney waiver forms

 - Team stays in host hotel

+- Theme park ticket payment

 - Gifts for first opponent

 - Coaches in dress code

-Small Fry is fortunate to have a great host in the Walt Disney World area, with all teams required to stay in the same host hotel.
+Small Fry is fortunate to have a great host in the Walt Disney World Resort, with all teams required to stay in the same host hotel.
 Commissioners will be in touch with reminders, but travel plans are responsibility of the teams.
 Parents will also receive some great offers, but are on their own for planning.